Soumitri Chattopadhyay

 • New!!
 [Jun '23] One paper accepted at IEEE ICIP 2023!

-• New!!
-[May '23] One paper accepted at INTERSPEECH 2023 for Oral presentation!
+• [May '23] One paper accepted at INTERSPEECH 2023 as an Oral presentation!

-• New!!
-[Apr '23] One paper accepted at ECV Workshop @ CVPR 2023 for Oral presentation!
+• [Apr '23] One paper accepted at ECV Workshop @ CVPR 2023 as an Oral presentation!

-• New!!
-[Feb '23] One paper accepted at CVPR 2023!
+• [Feb '23] One paper accepted at CVPR 2023!

-• New!!
-[Feb '23] One paper accepted at ICASSP 2023!
+• [Feb '23] One paper accepted at ICASSP 2023!

 • [Dec '22] Selected for participation at Research Week with Google 2023!

-• [June '22] One paper accepted at IEEE ICIP 2022 for Oral presentation!
+• [June '22] One paper accepted at IEEE ICIP 2022 as an Oral presentation!

 • [May '22] One paper accepted at ICPR 2022!